-Would you like to add a touch of originality to your dishes?
-Nothing could be simpler than a Kokko!
-How do you do it?
+Would you like to bring originality to your dishes?
+Nothing is easier than with a Kokko!
+How?
 By smoking your food!
 We explain everything you need to know to become the king of barbecue smoking.

 Originally, smoking rapidly perishable foods such as meat and fish was used to prolong their shelf life.
 In today's kitchen, this method of exposing food to smoke produced by burning wood - which can be varied to diversify flavours - is used to bring different aromas to dishes.
 Whether you're simply flavouring vegetables by smoking them for a few minutes, or slowly cooking meat in the American BBQ traditionthe kokko can be used to create any recipe.
 Let your creativity do the talking - your palate should appreciate it!

-It couldn't be easier to smoke your food in the Kokko!
-Simply light it by placing a few crumpled sheets of newspaper on the bottom of the black cast-iron plate.
+Nothing is easier than smoking your food with Kokko!
+Simply light it by placing a few crumpled sheets of newspaper at the bottom, on the black cast iron plate.
 Then add charcoal and firelighters if you wish.
-Light the newspaper and wait a minute before closing the Kokko dome.
-Then open the chimney and the hatch at the bottom to circulate the air and activate the charcoal combustion.
-After about 5 minutes, the charcoal should be red and ready for smoking.
+Light the newspaper and wait a minute before closing the dome of the Kokko.
+Then open the chimney and the hatch at the bottom to circulate the air and activate the combustion of the charcoal.
+After about 5 minutes, the charcoal should be red and therefore ready for smoking.

 2 - The different types of smoking

-You can smoke anything and everything, but depending on the product and the desired result, the time and methods will differ.
-There are two types of smoking, and many tricks for varying tastes.
+You can smoke anything and everything, but depending on the products and the desired result, the time and methods will be different.
+There are two types of smoking and many tips for varying the tastes.

 Cold smoking